RHay6868/pz-mods-spiffo-suit-more-colors/README.md

 This was my first public Project Zomboid mod! 🧡
 It’s being preserved here as a stable version for Build 41 players and multiplayer servers.

-Build 42 support will come in a future update via the `main` branch of this repo — adapting to the new outfit, layering, and clothing systems introduced in B42.
+Build 42 support will come in a future update via the `main` branch of this repo.

 ---